tn74/MTurkAnnotationTool/readme.md

 The MTurk Annotation tool is a customizable open-source platform that allows you to collect crowdsourced image annotations from users (Turkers) on Amazon Mechanical Turk (MTurk).
 The program deploys all the images and tools and you need to annotate to a Google Firebase app and interfaces with MTurk through their "External Question" feature.
 Once Turkers finish annotating your images, you have the ability to approve or reject their work, paying them only for quality work.

 ### What Can You Do With It?:
-- Annotate As Many Images As You Like Simultaneously
+- Annotate as many images as you like simultaneously
-- Annotate Objects Inside Images With Any of the Below Tools:
+- Annotate objects insideimages with any of the below tools:
  	- Polygon
  	- Line
     - Point
     - More If You Code Them (instructions coming soon)
 - Annotate for as many objects as you like in a single image
-- Provide Instructions to Turkers For Each Object to be Annotated
+- Provide instructions to Turkers for each object to be annotated
 - Specify how many Turkers annotate the same image
 - Specify how many images a single Turker sees
 - Aspects of HITs including: